jim-easterbrook/Photini/src/doc/other/installation.rst

 QtWebEngine is preferred, but is not available on all operating systems.
 If you have both you can choose which one Photini uses by editing its :ref:`configuration file <configuration-pyqt>`.

-[3] `python-exiv2`_ is a new interface to the Exiv2_ library.
+[3] `python-exiv2`_ is a new interface to the Exiv2_ library, which Photini versions 2021.9.0 onwards can use.
-If you cannot install it on your computer then you need to install these packages:
+If you cannot install it on your computer then you need to install these packages instead:

 =============================  =================  ============================  =================
 Package                        Minimum version    Typical Linux package name    PyPI package name
 =============================  =================  ============================  =================
-gexiv2_ [4]                    0.10.3             libgexiv2-2
+gexiv2_                        0.10.3             libgexiv2-2
 gexiv2 introspection data                         typelib-1_0-GExiv2-0_10 or
                                                   gir1.2-gexiv2-0.10
-PyGObject_ [5]                                    python3-gobject or
+PyGObject_ [4]                                    python3-gobject or
                                                   python3-gi
-pgi_ [5]                       0.0.8                                            pgi
+pgi_ [4]                       0.0.8                                            pgi
 =============================  =================  ============================  =================

-[4] This is a more circuitous way to access photograph metadata from Python.
+This is a more circuitous way to access photograph metadata from Python.
 Exiv2_ is the core "C" library. gexiv2_ is a GObject wrapper around the Exiv2 library.
 It has extra "introspection bindings" that allow it to be used by other languages.
 PyGObject_ or pgi_ provide a Python interface to the introspection bindings of the GObject wrapper around the Exiv2 library.

-[5] pgi_ is a pure Python alternative to PyGObject_ that may be more reliable on some systems, despite its author's warnings about its experimental status.
+[4] pgi_ is a pure Python alternative to PyGObject_ that may be more reliable on some systems, despite its author's warnings about its experimental status.
 If pgi doesn't work on your system you can go back to using PyGObject by uninstalling pgi::

     $ sudo pip3 uninstall pgi